The beauty of membership sites is that they offer so many different ways to earn passive income and to help new members grow and develop their skills.

-Before you start to do anything else for your online business idea, it’s important to make sure you know exactly what you want to teach people first!
+Before you do anything toward realizing your online business idea, it’s important to make sure you know exactly what you want to teach.
 What are you most skilled in?
 What can you easily teach others to do?
 What are you passionate about?

-Remember, people are going to actively be engaging with and paying for your expertise.
-You want to make sure that you offer your potential membership site customers ultimate value so they will be able to trust you and want to continue to learn from you.
+Remember, people will be engaging with and paying for your expertise.
+You want to make sure you offer your potential membership site customers the ultimate value so they'll trust you and want to continue to learn from you.

 2. Who Do You Want to Teach?

-The next question you, the successful eLearning online business owner should ask yourself is, who do you want to teach?
+The next question you should ask yourself is, who do you want to teach?
 Who is your ideal student?
-Knowing this information will help you better understand the type of content you’ll need to provide to your customers and how to approach them to invest in your business.
+Knowing this information will help you better understand the type of content you’ll need to provide to your customers.

 Take some time to research and figure out who your ideal students are.
-For example, if you’ve chosen to center your eLearning business around helping members improve their writing skills, you want to make sure that your students are comprised of people who may love writing as a hobby, are professional writers, college students who may be looking for writing help, or business owners who would like to ramp up their content.
+For example, if you’ve chosen to center your eLearning business around helping members improve their writing skills, you want to make sure your students are people who enjoy writing as a hobby, who are professional writers or college students looking for writing help, or who are business owners looking to ramp up their content.

-3. How Will Your Membership Model Be Set Up?
+3. How Will You Set Up Your Membership Model?

-How your membership business is setup is important because it will determine how your students will interact with your learning materials and it can also determine how your subscription levels will be laid out.
+How your membership business is set up is important because it will determine how your students will interact with your learning materials.
+It should also determine how your subscription levels will be laid out.

 Will your members have access to just one course at a time?
 After they subscribe, will your members have access to all the courses they want?
-Or, will your site have different levels where the number of supplemental materials change based on the customers’ subscription plan?
+Or, will your site have different levels where the number of supplemental materials changes based on a customer's subscription plan?

 4. What Type(s) Of Content Will You Provide?

-Depending on your students’ learning style, you have the option to offer content such as videos, webinars, podcasts, infographics, and blog posts.
-The sky’s the limit, especially when it comes to your students.
+You have the option to offer content such as videos, webinars, podcasts, infographics, and blog posts.
+The sky’s the limit.

 5. Will Your Subscriptions Be Recurring or One-Time?

-With virtual learning websites, you do have the option to have a recurring subscription or you can have a member pay for courses one-by-one.
+With virtual learning websites, you have the option to offer recurring subscriptions or you can have members pay for courses one-by-one.

-Recurring subscriptions are the ideal for the goal of passive income, but what if you don’t yet have enough content prepared for a recurring monthly or annual subscription?
-That’s when a one-time subscription may be more effective for your business.
-In fact, many eLearning sites provide a mix of standalone course purchases and subscriptions.
+Recurring subscriptions are ideal if your goal is passive income, but what if you don’t yet have enough content prepared for a recurring monthly or annual subscription?
+That’s when a one-time subscription may be a better choice.
+In fact, many eLearning sites provide a mix of standalone courses and subscriptions.

 6. Will You Have Subscription Levels?
 If So, How Many?

 Should you have subscription levels in your membership site?
-Or do you want to have a one-level offering?
-Offering members more than one subscription level to choose from gives your members more options, allows them to try out your site with a smaller investment before ramping up as their needs change, and allows you to increase cash flow.
+Or do you want to have a single-level offering?
+Providing members with more than one subscription level to choose from gives them more options, allows them to try out your site with a smaller investment before ramping up as their needs change, and allows you to increase cash flow.

 The key to successfully implementing subscription levels is to remember that less is more.
-You don’t have to give your members ten different options – that’s overwhelming and annoying for your customers.
-Ideally, we’d recommend offering members no more than three or four subscription options to pick from.
+You don’t have to give your members ten different options — that could be overwhelming and even annoying.
+We recommend offering members no more than three or four subscription options to choose from.

 7. How Do You Plan To Market Your Online Business?

-Last but not least, we can now discuss marketing options.
+Last but not least, you want to consider your marketing options.
 Luckily, there are many different ways to market your online education business to both new and existing customers.

 We highly recommend that you sit down and create a sales blueprint, which is an outline of your marketing plans, goals, and strategies.
-This blueprint will include your plans for launching your business, social media strategy, email marketing, and dates for when these tasks should be completed and implemented.
+This blueprint should include plans for launching your business, a social media strategy, your email marketing, and dates for when these tasks should be completed and implemented.

-Creating a layout of how you will promote your business beginning at the launch is important because it will help you set reachable goals, note your milestones and achievements, and show you where you can improve.
+Creating a layout of how you'll promote your business beginning at the launch is important because it will help you set reachable goals and note your milestones and achievements, as well as show you where you can improve.

 Don’t put too much pressure on yourself during this process — these things take time, and you can’t rush perfection.